 Mandatory supply chain due diligence and reporting is becoming the norm in Europe.10 In addition to Germany, the Netherlands, France, Switzerland, Norway and other countries now require elements sort of due diligence.
 These include the:

-Next to this, in March 2021, the European Parliament passed a resolution in which it requested the European Commission to submit a legislative proposal on mandatory supply chain due diligence.
-This will then become a unifying supply chain due diligence process that will take precedence over the national due diligence laws that are already being implemented.
+Next to this, in February 2021, the European Parliament adopted a proposal for a EU-wide Directive on Corporate Sustainability Due Diligence.
+This is a unifying supply chain due diligence process that will take precedence over the national due diligence laws.